spinicist/QUIT/Docs/Developer.md

 # Developer

-Below are a few introductory notes for anyone who might be interested in contributing to QUIT.
+Below are a few introductory notes for anyone who wants to compile QUIT from source or might be interested in contributing to QUIT.
 Although I hope that most QUIT code is fairly clear, the following is provided to give a high-level overview of how most QUIT programs are structured.

+## Basic Requirements

+1. A C++11 compliant compiler (GCC 4.8.0+, Clang 3.1+)
+2. CMake version 3.2 or higher (http://www.cmake.org)

+WARNING - You will require a recent compiler for DESPOT as it uses C++11 features.
+GCC 4.8.0 is a MINIMUM as earlier versions do not support C++11 threads - however you will not be able to build the `Stats` module without GCC 5.0.0 or later.
+Clang 3.1 will also work.
+You can find out the version of your system gcc by running `gcc -v`.

+## External Libraries

 QUIT is built using several C++ libraries.
-These are:
+These are currently included in the project as git submodules.
+The easiest way to initialise these is with the `easy_build.sh` script.
+However, if you are already have some of them available you may wish to not run the script and instead configure them yourself.
+This is discussed further below.
+The libraries are:

 - [Args](http://github.com/taywee/args)